 It is not often you get to work with a historical instrument.
 This parlor guitar made by Pehr A. Anderberg in the USA is one such.
-It has a fully functional drawbar that was patented by Anderberg as early as 1894 before Gibson patented its variant of drawbar in 1926.
+It has a fully functional trussrod that was patented by Anderberg as early as 1894 before Gibson patented its variant in 1923.
 Pehr passed away in 1910 and the patent was invalid when Gibson received his patent.
 Here is Anderberg's patent from 1894.
+Gibsons patent from 1923.

-In the patent, in addition to the drawbar, there was, among other things, a tricky stable that actually resembles the one I invented for my very first "renovation" (which I am now a little ashamed of)!
+In the patent, in addition to the trussrod, there was, among other things, a tricky bridge that actually resembles the one I invented for my very first "renovation" (which I am now a little ashamed of)!
 Several flies in one go.
-The "drawbar" in the patent is actually not a rod but a wire.
+The "trussrod" in the patent is actually not a rod but a wire.

-It all started when my friend Farre (who has been an apprentice in the room twice) sent a link to a phrase that was for sale on a Swedish auction site, Ekenbergs Auktioner in Karlshamn in Blekinge.
+It all started when my friend Farre (who has been an apprentice in the room twice) sent a link to a guitar for sale on a Swedish auction site, Ekenbergs Auktioner in Karlshamn in Blekinge.
 The auctioneer had taken very nice pictures and the guitar was very interesting, I wrote "Buy it!" in the reply email.

 After a bit of googling on Anderberg, I found this information in an old magazine, The Music Trade Review, from 1904 and also the patent.